 Most people with haemophilia can manage their condition by administering clotting factor every couple of days, and they can generally participate in all but the roughest physical contact activities.
 But in some cases, such as that of Hunter and Angus, the body develops inhibitors – meaning that the immune system views the treatment as an infection and fights it off, leaving them with 0% clotting factor.
 With no clotting factor, the boys cannot play sport or jump on their trampoline – they’re not even permitted to go outside at recess or lunch, as internal bleeding, especially into joints, can cause permanent damage resulting in disability, or may even be fatal.

-This year alone the family has clocked up 106 days as inpatients in the haematology ward, and between them the boys have had seven surgeries and thirteen internal bleeds.
+In 2014 alone alone the family clocked up 106 days as inpatients in the haematology ward, and between them the boys have had seven surgeries and thirteen internal bleeds.
 Each surgery requires the child to be admitted to hospital for 48 hours before and after, during which time they receive 3-hourly infusions of a special clotting factor known as Novo-7.
 Deb has had to stop working to care for her children, and the family now struggles to survive on one income.
 Hunter has had a Broviac and two PICC lines, but after suffering five staph infections he now has a subcutaneous port.
 Every second day, his mother has to needle his port at home to administer his treatment, and Callum, the eldest, will soon be taught how to access his veins to administer his own treatment.